Siemens-Healthineers/K2s/docs/dev-guide/contributing/linux-development/linux-development.md

 - VS Code will open a new window connected to your Linux VM.
 ![RemoteSession.png](images/RemoteSession.png)

 ### 4\.
-Clone a Repository on Linux and Develop from Windows Using VS Code
+Example: Clone a Repository on Linux and Develop from Windows Using VS Code

 - In the remote VS Code window, open the terminal (`Ctrl+\``).
 - Run: check if internet is working by using following command - curl -vvv https://google.com